TechHeroes5321/NextFTC-Docs/src/userguide/subsystems/subsystem-lift.md

 public Command toMiddle() {
     return new RunToPosition(motor, // MOTOR TO MOVE 500.0, // TARGET POSITION, IN TICKS
-            controller); // CONTROLLER TO IMPLEMENT
+            controller, // CONTROLLER TO IMPLEMENT
+            this); // IMPLEMENTED SUBSYSTEM
 }

 public Command toHigh() {
     return new RunToPosition(motor, // MOTOR TO MOVE 1200.0, // TARGET POSITION, IN TICKS
-            controller); // CONTROLLER TO IMPLEMENT
+            controller, // CONTROLLER TO IMPLEMENT
+            this); // IMPLEMENTED SUBSYSTEM
 }
 ```